 “So, if the police improperly take a statement from the defendant and in that the statement the defendant tells the police where the murder weapon is, while the statement can't be used as evidence against the defendant, the murder weapon can,” Godfrey says.

 Daniel Coyne, a Godfrey colleague at Chicago-Kent and a veteran trial lawyer, doesn’t believe the Miranda protection sky is falling.
 “An officer still has to stop questioning someone if they say they want a lawyer, or if they say they don't want to talk to police,” Coyne says.
 Coyne says the gray area seems to be for that tiny percentage of suspects that might not want to say anything, in which case waiving of rights can be inferred.

 “If the suspect then says something inculpatory then Berghuis seems to say that that's [admissible], because they never told the officer to go away or that they want a lawyer,” Coyne says.

 Coyne sees Berghuis more as a refinement than erosion.
 “The law is a living thing, it keeps evolving,” Coyne says.
 Coyne says any scholar will tell you that the original Miranda decision needed polishing in term of implementation.

 “The justices had the benefit of hindsight—they were not looking through the eyes of officer on the scene,” he says.

 In terms of what’s right about Miranda, Godfrey says it has been a powerful device to educate the public about their rights if they are questioned in police custody.
 “Further, most defendants still make statements to the police, so Miranda has not prevented as much useful evidence from coming into trials as was first feared,” Godfrey says.
 Miranda will still exist in the future, he says, if only in an abridged form.

 Coyne isn’t particularly worried that Miranda is being diluted.

-“You’ll always have those protections because you’ve had them for over 235 years now,” he says.
+“You'll always have those protections because you've have them for over 235 years now,” he says.